Inclusive Recruitment & Selection: What does it mean?

 - Make efforts to attend networking and community events that cater to a diverse range of job seekers.

 - While having a set of qualifications and guidelines can be helpful, review them carefully to ensure they are not reducing the chances of finding a great hire.

 - When you have been concise and brief in establishing the criteria you will use to measure applicants, shortlisting should be easy and less impacted by personal bias.

 - By making the recruiting and hiring process collaborative, a business owner is more likely to find individuals who do not fit a traditional mould.
 Include others in the decision to reduce bias by taking different perspectives into account.

 - An inclusive hiring process is just one part.
-If the focus is only on building an inclusive hiring process but ignores the company’s culture, employees who don’t fit the traditional mould will be unhappy when they get into their new role.
+If the focus is only on building an inclusive hiring process without considering other areas, like the company culture, employees who don’t fit the traditional mould will be unhappy when they get into their new role.
 To encourage retention, the entire work environment needs to be inclusive.

-- In many regions, service providers are available to assist employers during the process of hiring people with disabilities and to help guide newly-hired employees in developing and enhancing self-advocacy skills and "soft skills" such as time management, organizational skills, and social skills.
+- In many regions, service providers are available to assist employers during the process of hiring persons experiencing disability and to help guide newly-hired employees in developing and enhancing self-advocacy skills and “soft skills,” such as time management, organizational skills and social skills.